fjgalesloot/roon-extension-mqtt/README.md

 ### Docker
 You can also run this extension as a docker container.
 Example command:

+for the master (stable) branch:

 `docker run -v [volume or host-folder]:/usr/src/app/config/ fjgalesloot/roon-extension-mqtt:latest`

+or if you want to for the development (beta) branch:

+`docker run -v [volume or host-folder]:/usr/src/app/config/ fjgalesloot/roon-extension-mqtt:development`

 ## Topics